Meptl/plain-web-utils/README.md

 # Plain Web Utilities

 Just some utility programs written in javascript on a white backdrop.

-Currently doesn't use any static site generators.
-Compile the main sass file into base.css.

-`sass main.scss base.css`
+The design of the pages focus on speed of use.

+Organized using jekyll.